loitd/vdash/README.md

 # vdash
 > A Vue.js project also my template for Vue project with demos.
-Frontend desin will use Vue.js as default.
-Ths project create a lot of component and use these component to build pages (as distro/designed).
+Frontend designed will use Vue.js as default.
+This project create a lot of component and use these component to build pages (as distro/designed).
 So these components are usable and the examples will be available through pages.
-> To run on productions, these pages/component need to be compile/build.
+To run on productions, these pages/component need to be compile/build.
-> Vue provides an official CLI for quickly scaffolding ambitious Single Page Applications.
+Vue provides an official CLI for quickly scaffolding ambitious Single Page Applications.
 More detail at [here](https://cli.vuejs.org/guide/)

 ## Build Setup
 > Install python2 and add execution file to PATH